xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 significant areas, reducing the bias towards dominant classes.

-The UNet architecture, augmented with an EfficientNet-B5 encoder, proved to be the best combination for the task, striking an excellent balance between accuracy and computational efficiency.
+The UNet architecture, augmented with an EfficientNet-B5 encoder, proved to be the best combination for the task, striking a balance between accuracy and computational efficiency.
 Adjusting the decision threshold allowed for fine-tuning the model's sensitivity to kelp presence, which was crucial for achieving high evaluation scores.